- Evaluate your progress toward any specific goals.

 Don't get discouraged if it seems like a lot of work—target date funds, target risk funds, and managed accounts are options to consider if you don't have the skill, will, and time to manage your investments.

-Managed accounts offer a more customized approach.
-You get an investment strategy designed for your financial picture along with ongoing management.
-Managed accounts span a range of services beginning with digital options like robo-advisors that offer an investment strategy based on your goals and preferences with ongoing rebalancing.
-At the other end of the spectrum, a managed account could include comprehensive financial planning with a dedicated financial advisor.
+These could be digital options like robo advisors that invest and rebalance for you.
+Or at the other end of the spectrum, managed accounts could include comprehensive financial planning with a dedicated financial advisor.
 Note that managed account services usually require a fee.

 Getting help with your investments could keep your portfolio in good shape to achieve your financial goals.
 Of course, the do-it-yourself approach works too—as long as you have the inclination, skill, and time to invest appropriately for your goals and time frame.

 Whether you choose your own investments or pay someone to help you, saving and investing for your goals takes perseverance and consistency.
+Try reviewing your savings in the Planning & Guidance Center.
 Seeing your hard work paying off through the years as you get closer to achieving your objectives can keep you motivated and on track.

 This information is intended to be educational and is not tailored to the investment needs of any specific investor.